tomjoht/tomjoht.github.io/pages/general/advertising.md

 ### Top Banner Ad Space

-The top banner ad space(470px x 60px) refers to the top section of the site, in the upper-right corner.
+The top banner ad space (470px x 60px) refers to the top section of the site, in the upper-right corner.

 <figure><img src="/images/top_banner-600x292.png" alt="Top Banner Ad Space" width="600" height="292" /> <figcaption>The Top Banner ad space, which appears at the top of the site, catches the eye of most readers.</figcaption></figure>

 The top banner ad is placed in one of the most visually dominant places on the site.

 There is only one ad in the Top Banner ad space, but it can rotate depending on the number of ads in this space.
-If the top banner ad rotates, the price is lowered proportionally.
-For example, if two ads display here, alternating with each page refresh, the cost is split in half.
-For three ads, the cost is split into thirds.

 ### Number of impressions per year